TimIsabella/RIME/README.md

 ### 🧱 Frame (Local Unit)

 * Maintains its own logic (axioms).
-* Adapts when contradictions accumulate.
+* Adapts by contradiction or confirmation accumulation.
 * Learns by recursively restructuring based on input patterns.

 ### 🧠 MetaFrameManager (Global Coordinator)